aplteam/MarkAPL/MarkAPL_CheatSheet.md

 This document comes with examples for most of the features offered by **_MarkAPL_**.
 The documentation is however **not** comprehensive: it provides just enough information to get you going.

-For a comprehensive documentation refer to <http://download.aplteam.com/MarkAPL.html> or call the function `MarkAPL.Reference 0`.
+For a comprehensive documentation refer to <http://download.aplteam.com/MarkAPL.html> or, if you use MarkAPL within an APL workspace, call the function `MarkAPL.Reference 0`.

 Note that all the features related to the so-called LeanPub extensions are discussed in its own document.